 Pick and Choose Options

-Instead of the fixed subject packages, libraries can create their own collection by choosing a minimum of 20 titles from any subject area combination or combination of subject areas.
+Instead of the fixed subject packages, libraries can create their own collection each year by choosing a minimum of 20 titles from any subject area combination or combination of subject areas.

 Backlist Options for Subject Package Subscribers